Super Simple Irish Soda Bread

 This post may contain affiliate links.
 Please read my disclosure policy.

-I was all set to complicate Irish soda bread by making a yeasted version when I started looking into its history and discovered that the soda — the baking soda — is perhaps the most traditional part of the bread, much more so than butter, sugar, eggs and raisins, in fact, which likely entered the equation when the bread crossed the pond.
+I was all set to complicate Irish soda bread by making a yeasted version when I started looking into its history and discovered that the soda — the baking soda — is perhaps the most traditional part of the bread, much more so than butter, sugar, eggs, and raisins, which likely entered the equation when the bread crossed the pond.

-Inspired by that article, I made a traditional loaf of soda bread with flour, salt, buttermilk, and baking soda, and while it was perfectly edible, I found myself missing the richness of eggs and sugar, the scone-like texture created by the addition of butter…what can I say, I’m American!
+Inspired by that article, I made a traditional loaf of soda bread with flour, salt, buttermilk, and baking soda, leaving out the yeast.
+And while it was perfectly edible, I found myself missing the richness of eggs and sugar — missing the scone-like texture created by the addition of butter…what can I say, I’m American!

-And so, I’ve added a bit of the riches back in: one egg, 1 tablespoon of sugar, and a couple tablespoons of melted butter, which produces a loaf that still resembles a giant biscuit, but less so.
+And so here, I’ve added a bit of the riches back in: one egg, one tablespoon of sugar, and a couple of tablespoons of melted butter, which produces a loaf that resembles a giant biscuit, especially delicious toasted and slathered with softened butter and marmalade.

 Irish Soda Bread, Two Ways

 There are two recipes below, one that calls for 100% all-purpose flour and one that calls for a mix of whole wheat, all-purpose, and wheat germ, the latter of which produces a slightly denser but no less delicious, chewy, tangy loaf.
-Each dough takes about 5 minutes to mix-up and each will be ready to be slathered with butter and marmalade about an hour later.
+Each dough takes about 5 minutes to mix together and each will be ready about an hour later.

 Can I use Sourdough Discard in this Irish Soda Bread Recipe?